Monmouth cap: Design and production

 Thousands of Monmouth caps were made, but their relatively low cost, and the ease with which the knitting could unravel, means that few remain.

 Reproduction

-Similar caps are now produced for historical reenactment organisations.
+Similar caps are now produced for historical re-enactment organisations.

 Patterns that attempt a stitch for stitch reproduction sometimes result in a cap that is slightly too narrow, after felting, due to the different felting characteristics of modern knitting yarn.

 Legacy

-The Monmouth Cap Inn was a coaching inn located on the main road between Abergavenny and Hereford, at Llangua on the River Monnow, Wales.
+The Monmouth Cap Inn was a coaching inn located on the main road between Abergavenny and Hereford, just north of Llangua on the River Monnow, Wales.
 The river marked the boundary between Herefordshire and Monmouthshire.
 The inn was the property of the Kentchurch estate, and adjoined a ruined priory.
 Although the inn has closed, the name Monmouth Cap remains in use for the locality.